acrlakshman/profileio/docs/docs/quick_start.md

 slug: /
 ---

-If you want to directly jump into using [ProfileIO] without getting into usage details, this section is for you.
+If you want to directly jump into using [ProfileIO] without getting into the details, this section is for you.
 For further details and comprehensive information about the schema employed, please go through subsequent sections.

 ## Prerequisites